JBarcellesi/Direwolf/README.md

 ### Implementation
 In order to make the project work, an ad-hoc script has to be written for each device in the network, since they have to be configured in the proper way and one by one because some features cannot be the same between different devices, as IP addresses, default gateways and VLAN tags.
 For this reason, the Vagrantfile has to be modified to guarantee that every device's script is executed.

-It is necessary for every device to turn on interfaces to allow traffic to pass, to give IP addresses for every interface (execpt for the switch that works at level 2 in the ISO/OSI stack, so it does not have an IP address since it is only for level 3 of ISO/OSI stack devices).
+It is necessary for every device to turn on interfaces in order to allow traffic to pass, to give IP addresses for every interface (execpt for the switch that works at level 2 in the ISO/OSI stack, so it does not have an IP address since it is only for level 3 of ISO/OSI stack devices).
 In addiction, those VMs that act as routers need a command to allow them to route packet becoming worthy of being named "router".
 Then every host needs a command to ensure them a default gateway and every gateway needs a command that builds a static route (since dynamic routing is not allowed in the project) to reach those subnets that are linked to the other gateway present in the network.
+To reduce the number of commands required, only one instruction has been written in router-2 merging together network IP addresses of S1 and S2.

+Special commands are required for host-c because it has to run a nginx web server.
+This is one of the two differences between host-c and the others hosts.
+The other is that host-a and host-b are connected to the same router (router-1), but they interface with a switch that keeps them on two different VLANs.
+Hence, in this part of the network there is the need to configure a "trunk" port from switch towards router-1 that can keep to it the traffic from host-a and host-b keeping them on two differents VLANs.
+In response, router-1 has to have the interface towards the swtich splitted, one part with the tag of host-a VLAN and IP compatible with the host-a subnet,and one part with same things but related to host-b.
+In script of router-1 and switch, commands to do these operations have a comment to highlight them.

 #### Vagrantfile
 Throrugh the Vagrantfile, the network is build instantiating devices as virtual machines.
 Here is an example of how this file creates VM setting a name (router-2), the interfaces on that device, the script from which the device takes its features when the network is up (router-2.sh) and the RAM allocated for the machine (256MB).